LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 Manager web application.
 It also makes sure that all enabled instances are running.

-To manually start lassoim(d) just call it from the command-line.
+To manually start lassoim(d) just call it from the command line.
 (It ignores any arguments passed to it.)::

    $> lassoim